 Q: What happens when I add an emergency contact?

 A: When you add an emergency contact, he/she will receive an SMS from Grab indicating that he/she has been assigned as your emergency contact.
-In the unlikely event of an emergency, you will be able to send an SMS alert to them.
+If your emergency contact is a Grab user, he/she will receive an in-app message instead of an SMS.

 Q: If I trigger an SMS alert, which of my emergency contacts will receive the SMS?